ZackPlauche/nuxt3-useState-localStorage-example/README.md

 # Nuxt 3 useState localStorage example
-Example project to see how to avoid a few 500 errors, including
+Example project to see how to avoid a few 500 errors when trying to use localStorage
-1. localStorage is not defined
-2.

 ## Main Code
 ```ts